edhamma/cfitness/main-2.rst

 but I had the distinct feeling that I was missing something and that my practice was inefficient.

-When I met Bill Hamilton in 1990, he told be about the Theravada Buddhist four paths of enlightenment and the Progress of Insight map.
+When I met Bill Hamilton in 1990, he told me about the Theravada Buddhist four paths of enlightenment and the Progress of Insight map.
 During this time, I also learned that according to the Pali suttas, the dying words of the Buddha were “appamadhena sampadetha,” which means